 Motor Carrier Safety Enforcement

 North Lebanon Police routinely conduct commercial motor vehicle safety inspections and vehicle weight details.
 The purpose of these details is to ensure that commercial motor vehicles traveling through North Lebanon Township have safe equipment, and are not a hazard to the motoring public.
 One of the most important checks is brake adjustment, which is being inspected by Sergeant Koons in the left photo below.
-The vehicle pictured below right, a converted ambulance, was purchased in conjunction with South Lebanon Police.
+The vehicle pictured below right, a 2016 Ford F-250, was purchased in conjunction with South Lebanon Police.
 It carries all of the equipment and forms necessary to inspect vehicles.
 It also carries a set of scales, allowing vehicles to be weighed at a safe location along the road, instead of traveling to a fixed scale.
 It also carries equipment used in Motor Vehicle Accident Reconstruction.
 Currently, North Lebanon Police have 2 certified Commercial Motor Vehicle Inspectors: Sergeant Duane Koons and Sergeant Andrew Herberg.
 Various other officers are certified as weigh masters.
 Their services are provided to other law enforcement agencies, upon request.

 Motor Vehicle Accident Reconstruction